sskhatri20/atcoder/README.md

 # atcoder
-solution to atcoder beginner contests
+solution to nice problems from atcoder beginner contests ( ABCs )